Observation

 For those unfamiliar with his name, he is a noted researcher, pollster, and futurist.
 Referred to by some as the most quoted Christian.
 Looks like now he is catering again solely to those in the institutional church which is where the future must lie and definitely where the big money is.
 Some of his books are around one hundred dollars, by the way.
 Perhaps they have CD's or additional online content.
 Seems kinda high.
 From a guy who wrote extensively about pastors not deserving a salary.

 The "Revolution" however never occurred.
 It was a dud.
-The built it it - but nobody came.
-The religious landscape was not altered as we had hoped.
+They built it it - but nobody came.
+The religious or the secular landscape was not altered as we had hoped.

 Aside from that, I am quite optimistic about low cost, non-traditional, clergy-less, meet-anywhere churches.